-If your planning to take a day trip from Prague, you’ll likely need to travel by train or bus.
-Prague Main Station (Praha Hlavni Nadrazi) is the largest and most important railway station in Prague and is a major a hub for regional and international travel.
+If you’re planning to take a day trip from Prague, you’ll likely need to travel by train or bus.
+Prague Main Station (Praha Hlavni Nadrazi) is the largest and most important railway station in Prague and is a major hub for regional and international travel.
 It also includes a metro station Hlavní nádraží (Metro Line C, Yellow).

 Regional Train Services in the Czech Republic

-Regional rail services most of the larger Czech cities, such as Brno, Plzeň, České Budějovice and Olomouc. České dráhy (ČD), RegioJet and LEO Express are the main railway operators in the Czech Republic.
+Regional rail services to most of the larger Czech cities, such as Brno, Plzeň, České Budějovice and Olomouc. České dráhy (ČD), RegioJet and LEO Express are the main railway operators in the Czech Republic.
 Tickets can be purchased online or are the train station.

 Long-Distance Train Services in the Czech Republic

 International trains service Germany, Poland, Slovakia, Austria, Hungary, Switzerland, the Netherlands, Serbia, Russian Federation, Ukraine and Croatia in summer.
-Railway operators include high speed ČD Class 680 Pendolino trains, LEO Express, RegioJet and Arriva.
+Railway operators include high-speed ČD Class 680 Pendolino trains, LEO Express, RegioJet and Arriva.
 Again, tickets can be purchased online or are the train station.

 Bus Services in the Czech Republic